nsward/ethereum-collateral-manager/Notes.md

 investing vault, some play on a double life, relevant words in a different language
 - kind of equivalent to the collateral 'tub' in dai system?

+# Jan 8
+- Need to consider the interplay between axe and mat and what parameters can be changed by managing contract
+- Who do we pay first, keepers or payout addr?
+If keepers, managing contracts need to set their params carefully to avoid losses.
+If payout addr, there will be a point when keepers won't make any profit and won't bite
+- TODO: Do we need to check that managing contracct is actually a contracct?
+Think through the risks of having managing contract actually be a EOA
+- TODO: Start thinking about how keepers are going to follow this contract
+- For keepers:
+    - Need to have a way to access every account in order by id or some paramter - maybe this is a reason to store by hash instead of address => address?
+    - Need to have global price parameters with a poke or similar update method
+- TODO: Figure out how Cat works, bc might need to make axe global to use lump liquidations
+- TODO: dig into `rad` unit
+-** rad is a new unit and exists to prevent precision loss in the core CDP engine.
+Instead of using fixed point multiplication (e.g. rmul), integer multiplication is used.

 ## LIquidations
 Should only liquidate the minimum amount of assets required to 'cover the debt' by getting owed_amt + penalty of owed_token.
 Now the position is safe until the holder makes another swap.
 But, how do we determine which of the held tokens to try to sell first?